Stepan Makarov icebreaker current position

-MS Stepan Makarov ("ледокол Степан Макаров") is an icebreaking vessel owned and operated by SCF Sovcomflot (Совкомфлот/fleet) and operated via the subsidiary company SCF Sakhalin Vessels Ltd. The shipowner is Russian state-owned corporation that specializes in petroleum and LNG shipping.
+MS Stepan Makarov ("ледокол Степан Макаров") is an icebreaking vessel owned and operated by SCF Sovcomflot (Совкомфлот/fleet) and operated via the subsidiary company SCF Sakhalin Vessels Ltd. The shipowner is a Russian state-owned corporation that specializes in petroleum and LNG shipping.

-The icebreaker is operated as supply vessel for the Russia's Sakhalin 2 oil and gas field on Sakhalin Island (Okhotsk Sea, northwestern Pacific Ocean).
+The icebreaker is operated as a supply vessel for Russia's Sakhalin 2 oil and gas field on Sakhalin Island (Okhotsk Sea, northwestern Pacific Ocean).
 The ship is named after the Russian vice-admiral Stepan Osipovich Makarov (1849-1904, Imperial Russian Navy service 1863-1904).
-He was a decorated naval commander as well as an oceanographer, naval researcher, war strategist and ship designer.
+He was a decorated naval commander as well as an oceanographer, naval researcher, war strategist, and ship designer.
 During the Russia-Turkey War (1877-1892) he adopted the strategy of using small torpedo boat fleets in naval battles.
 He also designed 2 icebreaking steamships for train-ferry service across Lake Baikal.

 History and construction

 Most hull blocks were assembled at the Helsinki shipyard.
 The majority of them were manufactured in Russia (by Vyborg Shipyard) and via a cargo barge transported to Finland for outfitting, painting, and assembly.

 IBSBV Stepan Makarov vessel was the second of all four SCF-commissioned icebreakers.
-Compared to the original design, These standby vessels with smaller deadweight (3824 tons), higher personel capacity (98 people) and enhanced functionality.
+Compared to the original design, These standby vessels with smaller deadweight (3824 tons), higher personnel capacity (98 people) and enhanced functionality.
 They were all built by Arctech Helsinki.
-All these ships are used for year-round delivery of equipment, personnel and supplies to the 3 offshore gas and oil platforms.
+All these ships are used for year-round delivery of equipment, personnel, and supplies to the 3 offshore gas and oil platforms.
 The ships also perform standby duty, environmental protection (oil spill recovery), rescue operations (fire-fighting, helicopter, emergency evacuation) and diving support.

 - The three standby vessels were ordered in August 2014 (contract value USD 380 million).
-The project followed the May 2014 signed 20-year contract between SCF and the consortium SEIC (Sakhalin Energy, operator of the Sakhalin-2 field).
+The project followed the May 2014 signed a 20-year contract between SCF and the consortium SEIC (Sakhalin Energy, operator of the Sakhalin-2 field).